xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

    EndFunction

-This script calls three functions - ``Relax``, ``BufferShot`` and ``CycleTargetDefocus``.
-The script that contains all the functions "MyFuncs" must be also loaded in one of the script buffers/editors.
-You can download the latest "MyFuncs.txt" `here on github.com <https://github.com/xuchen66/SerialEM-scripts/blob/new-features/MyFuncs.txt/>`_.
+This script calls two functions - ``CycleTargetDefocus`` and ``Drift``.
+This is a standalone script.
+Some other functions can found `here on github.com <https://github.com/xuchen66/SerialEM-scripts/blob/new-features/MyFuncs.txt/>`_.

-This is a good time to test run this script on one of the point items in navigator windows, to make sure it runs fine.
+This is a good time to test running this script on one of the point items in navigator window, to make sure it runs fine.

 .. _final_check: